 Prince William Sound pollock pelagic trawl fishery regulations were amended by BOF action and for 2009 included a January 13 registration deadline, logbooks, catch reporting, check-in and check-out provisions, and accommodation of a department observer upon request.
 Prior to 2009 these requirements were stipulated as terms of a commissioner's permit.
-The Prince William Sound Inside District is divided into three 'sections' for pollock management: Port Bainbridge, Knight Island, and Hinchinbrook, with the harvest from any section limited to a maximum of 60% of the GHL.
+The Prince William Sound Inside District is divided into three sections for pollock management: Port Bainbridge, Knight Island, and Hinchinbrook, with the harvest from any section limited to a maximum of 60% of the GHL.
 Additionally, the fishery is managed under a 5% maximum bycatch allowance that is further divided into five species or species groups.
-For Cook Inlet directed fishing for pollock is managed under a "Miscellaneous Groundfish" commissioner's permit.
+For Cook Inlet, directed fishing for pollock is managed under a "Miscellaneous Groundfish" commissioner's permit.
 However, due to pelagic trawl closures associated with Steller sea lion conservation measures no directed fishing has occurred in the Cook Inlet Area since 2000.
-(Contact Charlie Trowbridge).
+(Contact Jan Rumble).

-The 2011 Prince William Sound fishery opened on January 20 with a GHL of 1,651 mt.
-The Hinchinbrook section closed by emergency order at 12:00 midnight February 1 while the Knight Island and Bainbridge sections closed by emergency order at 7:00 p.m.
-February 6.
-Total pollock harvest for all sections combined was 1,538 mt.
-Total bycatch was 10.2 mt, 0.4 percent of the GHL and was dominated by squid at 6.7 mt.
-(Contact Charlie Trowbridge).
+The 2012 Prince William Sound fishery opened on January 20 with a GHL of 2,767 mt.
+The Hinchinbrook section closed by emergency order at 12:00 midnight February 2 while the Knight Island and Bainbridge sections closed by emergency order at 12:00 midnight February 13.
+Total pollock harvest for all sections combined was 2,624 mt.
+Total bycatch was 18.6 mt, 0.6 percent of the GHL and was dominated by rockfish at 7.7 mt.
+(Contact Jan Rumble).